OCamlPro/owi/README.md

 - [`owi script`]: an interpreter for [Wasm specification tests];
 - [`owi sym`]: a symbolic Wasm interpreter.

-It also provides an OCaml library which allows for instance to [import OCaml functions in a Wasm module] in a type-safe way!
+It also provides an [OCaml library] which allows for instance to [import OCaml functions in a Wasm module] in a type-safe way!

+We also have [a fuzzer] that is able to generate random *valid* Wasm programs.
+For now it has not been made available as a subcommand so you'll have to hack the code a little bit to play with it.

+⚠️ For now, the optimizer and the formatter are quite experimental.
+The optimizer is well tested but only performs basic optimizations in an inefficient way.
+The formatter is mainly used for debugging purpose and is probably incorrect on some cases.

 ## Installation